-- Voluntary, non-core funding contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions between 2016 and 2019 totaled US$ 20.1 million.
+- Voluntary, non-core funding contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions.
+Between 2017 and 2020 Japan contributed US$ 24.7 million.

 The Japan-ILO partnershipJapan has a long-standing relationship with the ILO in the field of development cooperation, establishing itself as a key partner in the promotion of social justice and decent work.
 Japan supports the ILO´s mandate by contributing to both its core budget and its development cooperation programmes.

 The ILO works closely with the Ministry of Health, Labour and Welfare (MHLW), as its governmental constituent.
 The collaboration aims primarily at supporting a fair globalization, poverty reduction, occupational safety and health, international labour standards and social dialogue.
 The MHLW provides strategic funding to implement development, research and crisis-response programmes chiefly through a multi-bilateral programme and a lightly-earmarked funding facility to build Social Safety Nets in Asia and the Pacific.
 The Ministry further supports the work of the ILO’s International Training Centre in strengthening of the capacity of the world of work’s actors.